keisukeito-code/SCPpaper/README.md

 ## Notes
 In the code (e.g., saveRDS and readRDS), the "directory" indicates an arbitrary file path for saving or loading data; therefore, please modify it to your own desired directory.
+Please also modify the gene names according to your interests (e.g., FeaturePlot).